Segra Stadium: Other uses

 Besides being the home field for the Astros affiliate, the ballpark hosted the Big South Tournament as a neutral site May 21–25, 2019, and plans to do so again in 2021.
 The 2020 tournament at Segra Stadium was cancelled due to the coronavirus pandemic.

 From February 28 to March 1, 2020, Segra Stadium hosted the Armed Forces Invitational Baseball Tournament between Army West Point Black Knights, the Air Force Academy Falcons, and Campbell University Fighting Camels.
 In the round-robin style tournament, each team played a two-game series with the others over the course of three days.
-All three teams split both series, going 2-2 on the weekend.
+All three teams split both series, going 2–2 on the weekend.

+Segra Stadium is set to host the Second Annual Jackie Robinson Showcase on May 5, 2023.
+This is a baseball tournament showcasing six high school baseball teams within the Fayetteville area.
+The tournament highlights the local talent while giving athletes a chance to play under the big lights at Segra Stadium.